litterat/litterat/100DaysOfCode.md

  Documents to write:
  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 46 - April 4 - Implement AbstractUnion test case

+Implemented the abstract union test case.
+This required implementing the ability for ImmutableFinder to be able to find record parameters in super classes.
+ImmutableFinder and DefaultResolver are getting a bit unwieldy and could do with a rewrite at some point.

+The embedded union is probably the final item worth implementing.
+The likely implementation will be based on using Object as the Java type which maps to a DataClassUnion in the field.
+A MethodHandle which checks the type and sets the correct value will need to be generated.
+The accessor will need to take the first non-null value it finds in the union.

 ## Day 45 - April 1 - Implement InterfaceUnion test case